Amazon lawsuit over NWA poppy seed death continues

 ROGERS, Ark.
-(KFTA) — Amazon has lost its bid to throw out a suit tying a fatal overdose to morphine-laced poppy seed tea.
+(KNWA) — Amazon has lost its bid to throw out a suit tying a fatal overdose to morphine-laced poppy seed tea.

 Amazon and retailer Sincerely Nuts argued that Stephen Hacala Jr. broke the chain of causation when he made the tea from the unwashed seeds to try and combat insomnia.